Abul Kalam Azad Chowdhury

 Abul Kalam Azad Chowdhury (also AK Azad Chowdhury; born 21 October 1946) is a Bangladeshi academic.
 He served as the 23rd Vice-chancellor of the University of Dhaka and the 11th Chairman of University Grants Commission of Bangladesh.

 Education and career

 Chowdhury was born on 21 October 1946 to Siddiqur Rahman Chowdhury and Anwara Begum Chowdhury.
 He completed his bachelor's and master's in bio-chemistry from the University of Dhaka in 1967 and 1968 respectively.
 He obtained his Ph.D. in Pharmacy from the University of Manchester in 1976.

 Chowdhury was a member of Drug Policy Committee of Harvard University, National Professor of Canam University of Paris, and Visiting Professor Nottingham University, UK.

+He was the president of Bangladesh Academy of Sciences for the period from 2019 to 2025.

 Achievements

 In 2018, Chowdhury was included in the Queen's New Year's Honours list, receiving an MBE for services to Education in Bangladesh.